Using PowerShell to determine the state of MAPI Encryption on Exchange Servers

 clip_image002

-The output above may be a bit confusing, since the client MAPI end point is the server, however LON-MLT has CAS/HUB and mailbox roles installed on it.
+The output above may be a bit confusing, since the client MAPI end point is the CAS server, however LON-MLT has CAS/HUB and mailbox roles installed on it.
 These are Exchange 2010 RTM servers only.

 clip_image004